Bahodir Yoʻldoshev

-Bahodir Tursunovich Yoldoshev (born on September 7, 1945, Kattakurgan, Samarkand Region, Uzbek SSR - May 16, 2021) was an Uzbek and Soviet theater and film actor.
+Bahodir Tursunovich Yoldoshev (born September 7, 1945, Kattakurgan, Samarkand Region, Uzbek SSR - May 16, 2021) was an Uzbek and Soviet theater and film actor.

 Biography

 He was born on September 7, 1945, in the city of Kattakurgan in the Samarkand Region of the Uzbek SSR, to the family of People's Artist of the Republic of Uzbekistan Shirin (Sorakhan) Melieva and actor Tursun Yuldashev.
 After completing the directing department of the Tashkent Theater and Art Institute in 1970, he interned at the Bolshoi Drama Theater (BDT) under Georgy Tovstonogov.
 Starting in 1970, he worked as a director at the Hamza Academic Theater in Uzbekistan.
 He had been associated with the theater since 1968 when he worked as a stage manager for six months while still a student, and then as a lighting technician.

 In 1974, at the age of 28, he was appointed as the chief director of the theater.

 In 1983, he established the Republican Satire Theater named after A. Kakhkhar, and became its artistic director.